NirmitGavate/playground-s4e12-kaggle/README.md

 Submissions are evaluated using the **Root Mean Squared Logarithmic Error (RMSLE)**:

+---

 ## Best Score

 **Achieved RMSLE:** **1.06643**

 ---

-## Solution Approach
+## Solution Summary

-### 1. Data Exploration & Preprocessing
-- Performed EDA to identify trends, outliers, and missing values.
-- Handled missing data and scaled features appropriately.
+- **EDA & Preprocessing**: Identified trends, handled missing data, and scaled features.

-### 2. Feature Engineering
-- Created new features and transformed existing ones to enhance predictive power.
+- **Feature Engineering**: Created new features to enhance predictions.
-- Explored the use of original Insurance Premium Prediction dataset for additional insights.

-### 3. Model Selection & Training
-- Experimented with various machine learning models, including:
-  - Gradient Boosting (XGBoost, LightGBM)
-  - Ensemble models
-- Tuned hyperparameters using techniques like grid search and Bayesian optimization.

-### 4. Evaluation
+- **Model**: Used **LightGBM** for training, with hyperparameter tuning for optimal performance.
-- Used cross-validation to assess model performance and prevent overfitting.
+- **Evaluation**: Applied cross-validation to ensure robustness.
-- Selected the best-performing model based on RMSLE on the validation set.

 ---

 ## Submission

-To make a submission:
-1. Generate predictions on the test set using the trained model.
+1. Generate predictions on `test.csv` using the trained LightGBM model.
-2. Format the predictions according to `sample_submission.csv`.
+2. Format predictions as per `sample_submission.csv`.
 3. Submit the file.

 ---

 ## Acknowledgments

-Special thanks to the organizers for providing a challenging dataset and an opportunity to improve skills in predictive modeling.
+Thanks to the organizers for providing this dataset and the opportunity to refine predictive modeling skills.

----